carruthe/AppleCashImport/README.md

 # Instructions

+1) Download the xlsx spreadhseet from this repository.
+I also included a sample statement for you to test out before you use it on your own statement.
-1) Download your PDF statement from the Wallet App
+2) Download your PDF statement from the Wallet App

 ![image](https://user-images.githubusercontent.com/23384422/218314039-ba512ac6-ae8f-41b9-aa9f-9665765dde02.png)